 June 29, Kingston to Fort Edward, NY

 Yesterday was trip prep day as we continued our stay at Waterford’s Welcome Center with free docks and electric.
 We had many advisers regarding the maximum boat height in order to fit under the Champlain Canal low bridges, including dock masters that said that 17′ is a good bet.
-The only way for us to get close to that height was to lean the mast (carrying the Garmin Radar as well as a TV antenna we don’t use) forward or back, and the way it was configured, only leaning the mast back toward the stern made sense.
+The only way for us to get close to that height was to lean the mast (carrying the Garmin Radar as well as a TV antenna we don’t use) forward or back, and the way it was configured, only the option of leaning the mast back toward the stern made sense.
 That meant the sundeck cover would have to be moved!

 (Feel free to skip if this is too much detail.)
 Next, how to take apart some or all of the top part of the sundeck awning so that the mast would have room to lean back.
 Turns out there was a canvas expert in Waterford that we called.
 He stopped by and helped us sort out where the frame junctions were hidden.
 Dirk took it from there and dissembled the front half of the awning frame, which we then tied up to the top of back half, still leaving us room on the deck.
 Next challenge, what to lean the mast on, since it could only be angled about 35% without disrupting Garmin wires.
 Dirk thought of buying some lumber and building a simple A-frame, but then – ah-ha – we decided a ladder could do the same job and be easier to acquire.
 Unfortunately the hardware store was a mile away and it was warm, but we walked it.

 We bought a ladder and some ratchet strapping while discussing our challenge with the store manager.
 Being bold and tired I asked her if by any chance she could drive us and our purchases to the marina, and she was happy to do it.
 Nice people in this town.